-IV.
+II.
 Results of Interview

 - 1. The quality assurance specialists conduct the annual Title 17 visits.
 The service coordinators, who function as facility liaisons to the CCFs, conduct two unannounced visits.
+Service coordinators are conducting interviews through their case management process, unannounced visits are being conducted, and telephone conferences.
 Any issues or concerns from the facility liaisons are reported to the QA team for follow-up.
 When substantial inadequacies are identified, a corrective action plan is issued.
-Most allow the vendor 30 days to correct the situation.
-The QA team will follow up and provide further training to the vendor if necessary.
-The team leaders train new service coordinators on their roles and responsibilities during visits to CCFs. - 2.
+Vendors are allowed up to 30 days to follow a plan of correction in most situations.
+Followup visits are completed when necessary, no later than 30 days after a corrective action plan is issued.
+The Case Management Department will train new service coordinators on their roles and responsibilities during visits to CCFs.
+There are two new positions, Program Manager of Resource Development & Training and Program Manager of Vendorization Resource Development & Training.
+This group is involved in tracking consumers affected by medical conditions and reporting the status for weekly update meetings. - 2.
 The special incident report (SIR) coordinator receives all SIRs.
 SCLARC's QA team will follow up on vendor-related SIRs, while the service coordinator will follow up on any family-related SIRs.
-The senior QA staff is a member of the Risk Management and Mitigation Team, which meets monthly.
-The Risk Management and Mitigation Team will recommend additional trainings to be provided to staff and vendors based on SIR trend analysis. - 3.
-The QA team members also monitor all day programs annually.
-In addition, the QA team requires new residential providers to complete Residential Specialist Services Training offered twice a year.
+The QA Program manager is a member of the Risk Management and Mitigation Team, which meets monthly.
+The Risk Management and Mitigation Team will recommend additional trainings to be provided to staff and vendors based on SIR trend analysis.
+The SIR coordinator will review special incident reporting program and distribute to departments to monitor for compliance.

+3. The quality assurance specialists also monitor all day programs annually.
+In addition, the quality assurance team requires new residential providers to complete Residential Specialist Services Training offered twice a year.
 This is a six-to-eight-week series of classroom instruction that all new providers are required to complete.
+The Vendor Advisory committee has resources to provide training in person or through video teleconferencing applications.